Member Assistance Program

 What happens in a counseling session?

-A counseling session is a confidential meeting between you and a MAP staff member to discuss your concern and figure out how best to resolve it.
+A counseling session is a confidential meeting between you and a MAP mental health professional to discuss your concern and figure out how best to resolve it.

 Will there be any costs?